 Andy Sythe's tenure as head coach at Long Beach State has been characterized by individual and team success as well as scholar-athlete achievement in both track & field and cross country.

-A six-time Big West Men's Track & Field Coach of the Year (2006, 2008, 2011, 2013-15), Sythe is now in his 28th season at the helm of the cross country and indoor/outdoor track & field teams at the Beach.
+A six-time Big West Men's Track & Field Coach of the Year (2006, 2008, 2011, 2013-15), Sythe is now in his 29th season at the helm of the cross country and indoor/outdoor track & field teams at the Beach.
 He has developed a combined program that is among the best in the Big West Conference as well as at the regional and national level.
-Sythe has guided his student-athletes to 50 All-America performances and 14 conference athlete of the year awards.
-He has also had four Big West Freshman of the Year award winners.
+Sythe has guided his student-athletes to more than 50 All-America performances and 16 conference athlete of the year awards.
+He has also had five Big West Freshman of the Year award winners.

-Last year, the 2016 men's squad captured its fourth-straight Big West Conference Championship to win its 10th overall Big West championship, tying former member Fresno State for the most in conference history.
+In 2016, the men's squad captured its fourth-straight Big West Conference Championship to win its 10th overall Big West championship, tying former member Fresno State for the most in conference history.
 The Beach also joined the Bulldogs as the only two men's team to win four consecutive Big West titles.

 In addition to winning the conference title, senior Willie Alexander scored a school-record 42 points on at the meet as he was named the Men's Athlete of the Meet after winning the triple jump and claiming runner up honors in the 100m, 200m, 4x100m relay and long jump.